in2code-de/powermail/Documentation/Readme.md

 - Main features of this mailform extension is to store the mails into the database.
 Export it from the backend module (xls, csv) or list the values in the frontend again (Pi2).
-XLS export is only possible when the composer package *phpoffice/phpspreadsheet* is installed (e.g. in your sitepackage)
+XLS export is only possible when the extension *jambagecom/base-excel* is installed

 - Powermail send one or more mails to a static receiver or to dynamic receivers or to a whole Frontend-User Group.